Integrated Systems Design Welcomes Ed Romaine as New VP of Marketing & Business Development

-WIXOM, MI - August 2024 - Integrated Systems Design (ISD), a leading systems integrator and manufacturer of automated warehouse, manufacturing, and distribution systems, is pleased to announce the appointment of Ed Romaine as Vice President of Marketing & Business Development.
+WIXOM, MI, UNITED STATES, August 7, 2024 -- Integrated Systems Design (ISD), a leading systems integrator and manufacturer of automated warehouse, manufacturing, and distribution systems, is pleased to announce the appointment of Ed Romaine as Vice President of Marketing & Business Development.
 This strategic move reinforces ISD's commitment to expanding its market presence and delivering innovative solutions to its clients.

 Romaine brings decades of senior leadership experience in the supply chain and warehouse automation industry to ISD.
 His extensive and impressive background includes key executive roles at several prominent companies in the field, including Kardex Remstar, Conveyco Technologies, White Systems, FKI, and SI Systems.
 This wealth of experience positions Romaine as a valuable asset to ISD's growth strategy.